xbrlus/xbrl-api/api/xbrlNetwork.md

    `API_Key=[uuid]` - A valid API Key must be provided.
 This is freely available from XBRL US at <http://xbrl.us/apirequest>

+   **Optional:**

     `Element=[alphanumeric]` - The element name in the base taxonomy.
 This parameter will **not** take a comma separated list.

-   **Optional:**

     `Linkbase=[Calculation|Definition|Presentation]` - The type of network relationship.
 This could be a Presentation, Calculation or Definition.
-If this is not entered then all will be returned.
+If this is not entered then the presentation links will be returned.

     `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
 This is a unique filing identifier.
 For example one company will have many filings.
 This is returned by the API and can be used in subsequent calls.
 This allows a comma separated list.